WARNING:

 the 4 pronged fasteners (“push pins”) are not gripping properly,

-and this results in less downward pressure on the
+and this results in less contact pressure with the

 translates directly into higher CPU temps.